 Even Robotics has boundaries

 Usage of robotics can improve capabilities and help in reducing costs in the supply chain.
-It also makes the warehouse process faster, safer and productive.
-However, usage of robots have still not reached its potential, they are limited to doing some menial tasks.
-They do simple tasks like navigate an aisle in a warehouse, scan and pick items, put it in the packing area, but they lack flexibility and agility which a human can do perfectly, like climbing stairs and rough surfaces.
+It also makes the warehouse process faster, safer and more productive.
+However, the usage of robots has still not reached its potential, they are limited to doing some menial tasks.
+They do simple tasks like navigating an aisle in a warehouse, scanning and picking items, put them in the parking area, but they lack flexibility and agility that a human can do perfectly, like climbing stairs and rough surfaces.

-Another thing, robots in the warehouse, doesn’t understand exceptions yet.
-For example, when a machine is performing pick an order, they can perform it perfectly, but in case of last minute changes by the customer, they can’t adhere to it as they cannot judge the last moment changes.
-Machines also can’t add human touch to understand adding value to a transaction.
+Another thing, robots in the warehouse, don’t understand exceptions yet.
+For example, when a machine is performing pick an order, they can perform it perfectly, but in case of last-minute changes by the customer, they can’t adhere to it as they cannot judge the last moment changes.
+Machines also can’t add a human touch to understand adding value to a transaction.

-Human touch is required even in the most sophisticated facilities to make the right decisions, even to service those robots.
-Any state-of-the-art warehouse will have modern equipment like forklifts, scanners but they also require human intervention to control it.
-Humans also need to make powerful and on-time decisions to plan and forecast, hence it can be said that automation can be used as an initial work but the decision maker is always the human.
+The human touch is required even in the most sophisticated facilities to make the right decisions, even to service those robots.
+A state-of-the-art warehouse in Chennai will have modern equipment like forklifts, and scanners but they also require human intervention to control it.
+Humans also need to make powerful and on-time decisions to plan and forecast, hence it can be said that automation can be used as an initial work but the decision-maker is always the human.

-Automation and human relationship goes hand in hand
+Automation and the human relationship go hand in hand